-To quantify the performance of Smokey, we focus on (1) True Positive Rate (TPR): the fraction of cases where Smokey correctly detects the smoking events among all the detected activities, (2) False Positive Rate (FPR): the fraction of cases where Smokey mistakenly generates false alarm when there is actually no smoking event.
+Smokey correctly detects the smoking events among all the detected activities, (2) False Positive Rate (FPR): the fraction of cases where Smokey mistakenly generates false alarm when there is actually no smoking event.
 Since we detect the smoking event instead of detailed smoking behaviors, we only label each activity as "smoking" or "non-smoking" rather than each motion in the activity.
-An activity is defined as a series of motions within the time window equaled to the time of having a cigarette.